Fooofooojooo/Hackpad-first-time-making-/README.md

 ## How I made it
 I designed the PCB in KiCad.
 I designed the case in Fusion 360.
-The firmware is written in [QMK/CircuitPython/etc].
+The firmware is written in QMK.

 ## Files
 - /pcb → PCB design files